-AND WHERE DO EXCHANGES AND SOFTWARE WALLETS FALL IN THE 'PERSONAL INCOME TAX' RETURN?
+AND WHERE DO EXCHANGES FALL IN THE 'PERSONAL INCOME TAX' RETURN?

-In addition to the declaration to the CAP, your accounts with exchanges and your software wallets should also be declared in your 'personal income tax' return.
+In addition to the declaration to the CAP, your accounts with exchanges should also be declared in your 'personal income tax' return.
 You do this in box XIII, under section A (at least in the return form that was used for 2020 income).
 This section looks as follows: